Kyle Edmund

 Kyle Steven Edmund (born 8 January 1995) is a British former professional tennis player.
 He has a career-high singles ranking of world No. 14 and was the top-ranked male British tennis player from March 2018 to October 2019.
-He retired in August 2025.

 Edmund is an Australian Open semifinalist, and only the sixth British man to play in a major singles semifinal in the Open Era.
 He won his maiden ATP Tour title at Antwerp in October 2018.
 Edmund made his Davis Cup debut in the 2015 final, against Belgium, with Great Britain winning the tournament for the first time in 79 years.
 The Davis Cup team won the 2015 BBC Sports Personality Team of the Year Award.

 He has won two junior Grand Slam doubles titles, at the 2012 US Open and the 2013 French Open, both with partner Frederico Ferreira Silva.
 Edmund was part of the Great Britain team that won the Junior Davis Cup for the first time in 2011.

 Early and personal life

 Edmund was born in Johannesburg, South Africa.
 His father, Steven, was born in Wales but was raised in Zimbabwe and lived in South Africa.
 His mother, Denise (née Vosloo) was from South Africa.
 He moved to Britain when he was three and grew up in the village of Tickton near Beverley, East Riding of Yorkshire.
 Steven is a director of a renewable energy company.
 His parents invested tens of thousands into their son's tennis until the LTA provided funding through Aegon that took care of travel and coaching.

 Initially cricket and swimming were his main childhood pursuits, but he switched to tennis at 10 after lessons at the David Lloyd Racquet and Fitness Club in Hull with coach Richard Plews.
 He was educated at Pocklington School and Beverley Grammar School and by the age of 13 moved to Cannons in Hull to train with John Black.
 At 14, he moved with John Black to train at Win Tennis, based at the National Sports Centre at Bisham Abbey, Berkshire.
 When he was nearly 17, he based himself at the Lawn Tennis Association's National Training Centre in Roehampton to be coached by Colin Beecher, returning to see his family at weekends.

 In December 2017, Edmund moved his official residence from the UK to Nassau, Bahamas to maximise his off-season preparation in a warmer climate, and to have a closer base to the US, though his move has been criticised as being financially opportunistic and motivated by tax.

-Kyle Edmund is sometimes referred to as "Kedders".

-He is also a football fan and supports Liverpool F.C.
+Edmund is also a football fan and supports Liverpool F.C.